Golden Mile Project (Vijayawada)

 Golden Mile project was first smart street project in India.
 It is planned and under operational on M.G.
 Road in Vijayawada.
 The stretch from Police Control room to Benz Circle of length 2.9 km was selected for this project.
-It was selected as a Proof of Concept for smart city initiative of Government of Andhra Pradesh.
+It was selected as a proof of concept for a smart city initiative of the Government of Andhra Pradesh.
 The project was supported by Cisco Systems and was formally approved after 2 years on 2015.
 This project provides facilities like free Wi-Fi, Intelligent street lighting, smart parking Facility, Smart kiosks and connected transport on M.G.
 Road.
 All the equipment can be controlled and monitored by City Digital Platform (CDP) in Vijayawada Municipal Corporation office.

 It costs around ₹7.83 crore of which CISCO provides all the expertise and components worth ₹3.81 crore.
 Andhra Pradesh Urban Finance & Infrastructure Development Corporation Limited shares ₹3 crore and VMC shares ₹62 lakh.